 If you’ve come across Susan Langley in your lifetime, you wouldn’t forget her.
 Or, as she likes to put it, “My voice will be in your head.”

 Having worked at The Denver Hospice for 22 years, Susan is a self-taught expert in the community.
 During her tenure, she worked in various departments, served on committees, influenced policy and positively affected many lives.

 The Denver Hospice is the grateful recipient of a challenge gift from New West Physicians!
 New West Physicians has generously pledged to donate $45,000 to The Denver Hospice on Colorado Gives Day and has challenged our supporters to match their gift to help The Denver Hospice reach a goal of $90,000.

-Whitney Haney, Grief Counselor and Art Therapist, began working with Elvin in January 2015, when a referral was made to the Art Therapy Integrative Department of The Denver Hospice to help Elvin reflect on and record his life.
+Whitney Haney, Grief Counselor and Art Therapist, began working with Elvin in January 2015, Elvin had been referred to the Art Therapy Integrative Department of The Denver Hospice to help him reflect on and record his life.
 In the midst of reflecting on his legacy, Elvin became afraid that when he died his stories would die with him.
 Continue reading “Helping Elvin Preserve His Legacy”

 Anything Anna Trujillo wanted, she went after it with her whole heart.
 Continue reading “Anna’s Story: Life in the Here and Now”

-Col. John Glenn ended his eulogy for fellow astronaut Scott Carpenter with a phrase echoing Carpenter’s own 1962 benediction for Glenn as he entered space aboard Friendship 7.
+Col. John Glenn ended his eulogy for fellow astronaut Scott Carpenter with a phrase by quoting Carpenter’s own 1962 benediction for Glenn as he entered space aboard Friendship 7.
 Continue reading “Godspeed, Scott Carpenter”